On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Introduction and main results

-Figure \ref{fig:tsplot} shows a single realization of $\underline{y}_{n}$ under the null model (left panel) and the alternative model (right panel).
-We use \textit{i.i.d.} standard Normal errors, $\{z_t\}$, to generate the time series.
-Since the magnitude of change in the SCM is not pronounced, it is hardly noticeable the structural change in the SCM.
+Therefore, there is one and only one change that occurs at $t=50$ in SCM.
+Figure \ref{fig:tsplot} shows a realization of the time series under both the null model (left panel) and the SCM (right panel).
+A vertical line in the right panel denotes the occurrence of the structural change.
+It is apparent from these plots that it is hardly distinguishable to identify the presence of a structural change in SCM.

-Figure \ref{fig:empdist} compares the histogram of the eigenvalues of precision matrix under the null model (right panel) and the SCM (left panel).
-There are two important things to note in Figure \ref{fig:empdist}: \begin{itemize} \item The distribution of eigenvalues under the null and alternative are almost identical. \item Under the alternative (left panel), we observe two outliers, marked with crosses, one each on the left and right side, which are apart from the eigenvalue \textit{bundle}. \end{itemize}
+In contrast, Figure \ref{fig:empdist} compares the ESDs of the null model (left panel) and the SCM (right panel).
+It is evident that: \begin{itemize} \item[(i)] The ESDs of the two models are almost identical. \item[(ii)] Under the SCM, two outliers (indicated by crosses) are observed, which are separated from the bulk spectrum. \end{itemize} Hence, it becomes apparent that spectral statistics may offer an important means to characterize the behaviors of the SCM.

-It is worth noting that the second observation (outlied eigenvalues) is referred to as \textit{spiked eigenvalues} in the random matrix literature (when the covariance or inverse covariance matrices are random) and has received much attention in the past two decades in both probability thoery and Statistics.
-Selections include \cite{p:joh-01} (distribution of the largest eigenvalue in PCA), \cite{p:bai-06, p:el-07, p:pau-07} (eigenvalues of the large sample covariances), \cite{p:zha-18}(unit root testing using the largest eigenvalues), and \cite{p:ste-20} (CUSUM testing for the spiked covariance model), to name a few.